Password Entropy Calculator

 To determine the pool size for your password, go through the table above.
 If your password contains at least one character from a given category, then mark this category.

-Then add the sizes of categories that you've marked.
+Then add the sizes of the categories that you've marked.
 For example:

 52characters (lower case and upper case letters);